t-brieger/CSharp-Somewhat-of-a-Guide/concepts/IL.md

 #### so, what is this good for if it can't be used by the computer?
 the IL code is already optimized by the compiler and is already "broken down" into instructions (from the high-level syntactic constructs of the language).

-When you run IL code, your computer translates the instructions in the IL code to those instructions that it can execute natively using a special program: the .NET runtime.
+When you run IL code, your computer translates the instructions in the IL code into those instructions that it can execute natively using a special program: the .NET runtime.

 #### why is this better than other approaches?
 there are 2 (major) other approaches to compiling a program: compiling the program to native code directly or interpreting it without a real compilation step.